 Nearly 100 miles outside of Los Angeles, along State Route 2, and just west of Wrightwood, California, you’ll find Mountain High within the Angeles National Forest.
 As one of America’s oldest ski resorts, this mountain exhibits fourteen lifts and has slowly become of one the most visited ski resorts in Southern California.

 The East Mountain is where you’ll discover longer runs (mostly blue) and more open terrain throughout.
-In fact, the longest run in Southern California (called Goldrush) can be found on the East Mountain and runs at 1.6 miles long!
-This resort has the most vertical at 1,600 feet, connecting the base at 6,600 feet with the peak at 8,200 ft.
+The longest run in Southern California (called Goldrush) can be found on the East Mountain and runs 1.6 miles.
+This resort has the most vertical at 1,600 feet, connecting the base at 6,600 feet with the peak at 8,200 feet.

-Next up is the more popular West Mountain, which features steep black runs and Mountain High’s Terrain Park for freestyle action that caters more to the snowboarding crowd.
-It peaks at 8,000 feet and starts at 7,000 ft.
+Next up is the more popular West Mountain, which features steep black runs, and Mountain High’s Terrain Park for freestyle action that caters more to the snowboarding crowd.
+It peaks at 8,000 feet and starts at 7,000 feet.

 Mountain High tends to draw in bigger crowds in the afternoons with the fact that skiing after dark is also possible here!
 The resort has installed floodlit slopes throughout the mountain.
 Therefore, even when the sun goes down, the night skiing can continue.